 From the list of rules, you can change a rule's status to inactive to pause the rule, or update the priority.
 When you change the priority for one ad rule, all other ad rules automatically update accordingly.

 If all of your rules are set to "never show" ads of a certain type, those ads will never show.
 Configuring a more inclusive default rule is recommended so that you don't unintentionally deactivate an entire ad type.

 * If you don't filter your ad rules by those with the "Active" status, the default ad rule appears between your active and inactive rules.

 Export video ad rules (Beta)

-You can export all of your video ad rules into a spreadsheet, which may be helpful to share with users outside of your Ad Manager network, for things like trafficking, revenue operations, and forecasting.
+You can export all your video ad rules to a spreadsheet, which may be helpful to share with users outside your Ad Manager network, for things like trafficking, revenue operations, and forecasting.

 - Sign in to Google Ad Manager.